Help & FAQ

 Why are only certain regions eligible for this cycle?

 This grant opportunity is made possible by a new funding partnership.
 The funding partner for this program has made a commitment to serving organizations in specific US & Canadian regions where music engagement opportunities for students may be limited by socioeconomics, geography, or related factors.
-During the inaugural year of this program, only organizations and schools in these regions will be eligible to apply.
+During this grants cycle, only organizations in these regions will be eligible to apply.
 Please see our Criteria and Eligibility page for a full list of these regions.

-We partner with schools or nonprofits, but don’t have any firm partnership in place yet for the 2022-23 school year.
+We partner with schools or nonprofits, but don’t have any firm partnership in place yet for the 2024-25 and 2025-26 school year.
 Can we still apply?

 Yes.
-We understand that many schools may not yet have confirmed their partners and plans for the 2022-23 school year.
+We understand that many schools may not yet have confirmed their partners and plans for the upcoming school years.
 We encourage you to apply and share your plans as they develop.

 Does my project have to be new?
 Does it have to be "big"?